What do a chair, the future & BattleField 4 have in common?

 - why would we sit?

 To sit was about feeling safe.
 To sit was not so much about being elevated from the ground or another surface level.
 To sit was not so much about raising yourself above others (throne).
 To sit was not so much about comfort either, not about physical comfort at least.
-Even though all those are very relevant reasons to design a chair for me it was boring, old hat and been-there-done-that.
+Even though all those are very relevant reasons to design a chair for me it was a boring, old hat and been-there-done-that.
 I was exploring the bigger picture.

 The result was based on the notion that I could sit anywhere as long as I felt safe.
 As long as the surroundings could be observed or understood by me easily.
 Or, as long as something did that for me.
-This something became my “chair”, a collection of balls that I could spread around me and which would notifiy me if any danger was approaching.
+This something became my “chair”, a collection of balls that I could spread around me and which would notify me if any danger was approaching.

-Far fethed, right?
-So eveybody thought back then as well and once again my project was met with scepticism and smirks.
+Far fetched, right?
+So everybody thought back then as well and once again my project was met with scepticism and smirks.
 Not all teachers thought this was far off, some saw what I was after (thank goodness or I would have lost my sanity).
 So fast forward about 20+ years and Jeroen begins playing BF4.
 Here I discovered a gadget in the recon class called “motion sensor“.
 The description reads: